How Often Should You Do Yoga Each Week?

 If you plan on making yoga a part of your life, here is what you need to know and what you should have by your side as you begin:

-With COVID-19 still a very grim reality, masks' use to protect yourself and others is still a necessary measure to take.
+With COVID-19 still a very grim reality, mask use to protect yourself and others is still a necessary measure to take.
 This is even mandatory when visiting studios and retailers in many cities across the country.
-But you want something that is not just aesthetically remarkable but lightweight and easy to wear during your practice.
+But you want something that is not just safe but lightweight and easy to wear during your practice.

 We offer various stylish and comfortable options from which to choose, in sizes for adults and children alike.
 Our Tie-Dye Face Masks are an excellent choice for a comfortable Yoga Mask to wear to a studio or gym.
-And even though more yoga studios are holding their classes in outdoor settings with social distancing in effect, a mask may still be necessary to have on hand.
+And even though more yoga studios are holding their classes in outdoor settings with social distancing in effect, a mask may still be necessary to have on hand to attend classes.

 Related: How to Dye a Face Mask